endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## June 17 2024
+1. Modified buildRun.sh and wrapper_gpu_numa.sh file to run Flashx with cpu binding and multiple CCSs
+2. Launched more than 10 jobs for FlashX on Borealis, some of them got ping failure errors, and some of then hanged.
+But eventually all of them hangs due to system's EPO.
+Will try on Tuesday.
 ## June 14 2024
 1. `export MPIR_CVAR_ENABLE_GPU=0` make the multinode 4CCS/stack FlashX run.
 2. Adding `export FI_CXI_DEFAULT_CQ_SIZE=131072` resulted ping failed errors for 3 runs out  of total 4 runs.
 3